 I supported a portfolio of terrific clients that included a major national airline, a global biotech company, a regional hospital, health care organizations, manufacturing & construction companies, engineering firms, and energy companies.
 I left the organization in 2018 for the opportunity with Merrill Gardens and Pillar Properties.

-While I enjoyed my time as an HR Consultant, my strengths and abilities are more suited for the corporate environment.
+While I enjoyed my time as an HR Consultant, my strengths and abilities are more suited to the corporate environment.